-XPath stands for XML Path Language, it uses a non-XML syntax that provides a flexible way of addressing (pointing to) different parts of an XML document.
-As well as this, it can also be used to test addressed nodes within a document to determine whether they match a pattern or not.
+XPath stands for XML Path Language.
+It uses a non-XML syntax to provide a flexible way of addressing (pointing to) different parts of an XML document.
+It can also be used to test addressed nodes within a document to determine whether they match a pattern or not.

-XPath is mainly used in XSLT, but can also be used as a much more powerful way of navigating through the DOM of any XML based language documents, such as HTML and XUL, instead of relying on the document.getElementById method, the element.childNodes properties, and other DOM Core features.
+XPath is mainly used in XSLT, but can also be used as a much more powerful way of navigating through the DOM of any XML-like language document, such as HTML and XUL, instead of relying on the document.getElementById method, the Node.childNodes properties, and other DOM Core features.

 XPath uses a path notation (as in URLs) for navigating through the hierarchical structure of an XML document.
 It uses a non-XML syntax so that it can be used in URIs and XML attribute values.